Intervalon 2D-Interval Explorer

 Double-arrow buttons go forward/backward with larger steps.

-You can hide/unhide options by 'Hide' button at the top-right corner.
+You can hide/unhide options by 'Hide' button at the top-right corner of the window.

 - First, adjust scaling by the buttons on the scaling line.

-You can easily cover six octaves range or more. even with a small-size monitor (the case with tablets), by changing xy-ratio.
+Note that you can easily cover six octaves range or more, even with a small-size monitor (the case with tablets), by changing aspect (xy) ratio.